SilkRose/Pony/stories/deternal/deternal.md

 "Okay."

 "Now, what happened to you when she crashed?
-Why did you almost die?"
+We thought we might lose you, too."

 Twilight lied.
 "I don't know, it felt like I died… Did the doctors say anything?"